Chilldose/COMET/COMET/misc_plugins/PlotScripts/README.md

 After parsing your data, the framework wants as a return a dict.
 The top level keys must be a kind of representation of your files (I use the filename).
 The values to this keys are again dicts with keys beeing the columns/data sets inside like voltage, capacitance etc. As values it can be any iterable object.
 But I would recommend a list or a numpy array.

+# Plotting backend
+PlotScripts is build on holoviews, and can plot with different plotting backends.
+The standard backend is bokeh.
+But you can choose another backend if you want with the parameter "backend".
+The options are bokeh, matplotlib and plotly.

+Depending on the capabilities of the plotting backend, some plotting options may not be present in all backends.
+Therefore, the output may change!

+The automatic preview will always be done via the bokeh backend.
+If you want to suppress this you have to pass the argument --dont_show

 # The measurements files
 If you have json or YAML files you do not need special treatment here, just state it correctly in the config file.